PixelBreeze/UNI/README.md

 # UNI
-lame university works that a child can do
+lame university works that a child could do